aksaakov/esp32_lora_host/README.md

 **Features**

+## Features

-LoRa ↔ MQTT bridge: Receives LoRa packets from the remote and publishes them to MQTT topics, and vice-versa.
+- **LoRa ↔ MQTT bridge**: Receives LoRa packets from the remote and publishes them to MQTT topics, and vice-versa.
-Alarm control: Host can remotely arm/disarm the remote alarm.
+- **Alarm control**: Host can remotely arm/disarm the remote alarm.
-Motion events: Motion detected by the remote is published as MQTT events.
+- **Motion events**: Motion detected by the remote is published as MQTT events.
-Battery reporting: Remote device sends periodic battery % updates, which the host publishes as an MQTT sensor.
+- **Battery reporting**: Remote device sends periodic battery % updates, which the host publishes as an MQTT sensor.
-Auto-arm toggle: Configurable from Home Assistant.
+- **Auto-arm toggle**: Configurable from Home Assistant.
 If enabled, the alarm re-arms automatically after a timeout.
-Debug logging: Prints all LoRa activity and MQTT publishes/subscribes to the console.
+- **Debug logging**: Prints all LoRa activity and MQTT publishes/subscribes to the console.

 **Hardware Requirements**